 a.
 After sufficient notice of the date, time and location of the hearing, the charged student may elect to appear.
 Should the student fail to appear after sufficient notice, the hearing will take place in the student’s absence.

 b.
-The student charged shall be permitted to view any material evidence that will be submitted and considered at the hearing.
+The student charged and the complainant shall be permitted, in advance, to view any material evidence that will be submitted and considered at the hearing.

 c.
-The student charged shall be entitled to hear, see and examine all evidence presented, to present all relevant evidence in his/her behalf in the form of witnesses or documents, and to respond to questions, but only if the student so elects.
+The student charged and the complainant shall be entitled to hear, see and examine all evidence presented, to present all relevant evidence in his/her behalf in the form of witnesses or documents, and to respond to questions, but only if each so elects.

 d.
-The accused student may be advised and accompanied by a member of the University community, who may, if requested by the student, present a statement to a hearing officer(s) on behalf of the student.
+The student charged and the complainant may be advised and accompanied by an advisor/person of their choosing.
+The advisor may not formally represent the student charged or the complainant during the hearing and may not otherwise disrupt the hearing.
 Any other presentations and questioning of witnesses shall be conducted solely by the student.

 f.
-Each hearing will be recorded on audio tape, which will remain in the Office of Student Conduct Programs throughout the appeal period.
+Each hearing will be recorded on audio tape, which will be retained by the University three years after enrollment of the accused student charged.

 g.
 All proceedings shall be private, unless otherwise requested by the student.